konstantin-brashkin/PostgreSQL_Project_/README.md

 Hi!
 This is my **PostgreSQL Portfolio Project** that involves working with a business dataset of a cinema chain in Germany🎦.

-At first, I designed and created a tables in a database, so I can import the dataset from CSV files📅.
+At first, I designed and created tables in a database, so I can import the dataset from CSV files📅.
 The database stores data related to the cinemas, the screenings they host, and the managers responsible for each cinema.
 You can find a whole SQL file with a code that I wrote to create those tables in this folder: [creating_tables_sql](/creating_tables_sql/), I will also discuss it in the next section.